 You know your character has to change, but your readers aren’t going to empathize with that change if you step outside of bounds.
 This goes for fictional characters in works of fiction, and nonfiction characters in memoirs, too.

 Above all, when writing, keep your change realistic and in line with your protagonist’s personality.
-Be sure to check out this article for details on moving your character through each step of change throughout your story.
+Be sure to check out this article for details on moving your character through each step of change throughout the development of characters in your story.

 What's the protagonist's change in the story you're currently working on?
 Let me know in the comments!